ResearchComputing/CHANGE_2019/quiime2.md

   --o-visualization heatmap.qzv
 ```

-Once your batch job is complete, you can follow the steps above transfer the resulting output files back to your laptop or use the qiime command-line viewer, per the steps above.
+Once your batch job is complete, you can follow the steps from the [section above](#viz) regarding visualization and transfer of the resulting output files back to your laptop.

 #### See Also